VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.2 Orders and order update

-The job includes the released path for a vehicle to a decision point, which represents the last currently released node for the vehicle.
-It also includes non-released nodes that represent the most likely path the AGV will take after reaching the decision point.
-Thus, an order consists of two separate parts:
+To support traffic management, master control can split the path communicated via order into two parts:

-- <u>Drive to the decision point "Base":</u> The "Base" is the defined route that the AGV travels.
-All nodes and edges of the "Base" route have already been approved by the control panel for the vehicle.
+- *"Base"*: This is the defined route that the AGV is allowed to travel.
+All nodes and edges of the base route have already been released by the master control for the vehicle.
+The last node of the base is called decision point.
-- <u>Estimated journey from the decision point "Horizon":</u> The "Horizon" is the route that the AGV is likely to drive, if there is no traffic jam.
-The "Horizon" route has not yet been approved by the control panel.
-However, the AGV will initially only travel to the last junction of the "Base" route.
+- *"Horizon"*: This is the route currently planned by master control for the AGV to travel after the decision point.
+The horizon route has not yet been released by the master control.

-Before reaching the decision point, the master control will send an updated path with additional path segments.
+The AGV must stop at the decision point if no further nodes and edges are added to the base.
+In order to ensure a fluent movement, the master control should extend the base before the AGV reaches the decision point, if the traffic situation allows.

-Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable, it is important to note, that the "base" cannot be changed.
-The master control can therefore assume that the "base" is executed by the AGV.
-A later section describes a procedure for cancelling an order, but this is also considered unreliable due to the communication restrictions mentioned above.
+Since MQTT is an asynchronous protocol and transmission via wireless networks is not reliable the base cannot be changed.
+The master control must therefore assume that the base has already been executed by the AGV.
+A later section describes a procedure to cancel an order, but this is also considered unreliable due to the communication limitations mentioned above.

-The master control has the possibility to change the driving commands of the "Horizon" route.
-Before the AGV arrives at the decision point via the "base" route, the master control will send an updated route to the AGV, which includes the other nodes.
-The procedure for changing the Horizon route is shown in Figure 4.
+The master control has the possibility to change the horizon by sending an updated route to the AGV which includes the changed list of nodes and edges.
+The procedure for changing the horizon route is shown in Figure 4.

 ![Figure 4 Procedure for changing the driving route "Horizon"](./assets/driving_route_horizon.png)
 >Figure 4 Procedure for changing the driving route "Horizon"